To embed an image to a web page use the <img> tag. This is an empty tag, which means that it has no closing tag and contains only attributes.

 PNG format combines all the benefits both the JPEG and GIF formats have, it has millions of colors and allows to compress the file with no loss in quality.
 You can use PNG for web graphics that require transparency, color heavy, and complex graphics or photographs.

 Modern image formats

-Today there are several modern image formats which are used for the web to have smaller, richer and faster loading images.
+Today, several modern image formats are used for the web to have smaller, richer, and faster-loading images.

 Another format designed to replace JPEG format is BPG (Better Portable Graphics), which also boasts high compression ratio (files are smaller than JPEG with the same quality).